warscovich/CryptoFinance/README.md

 - 4. Disagreement Insights: The Agreement_Label column shows whether the sentiment matched actual outcomes.
 Frequent disagreement suggests sentiment may lag market movements or reflect biased interpretations.
 Tracking these disagreements can help refine the predictive power of sentiment labels.
 * **Are there any specific libraries or frameworks that are well-suited to your project requirements?** – pandas for wrangling, NumPy for numerical routines, scikit-learn for classical models and preprocessing, XGBoost for gradient boosting, TensorFlow/Keras for LSTM modeling, MLflow for experiment tracking, and Databricks for scalable execution.

-## Formulating the ML Problem
-* **Prediction Task** – Binary classification of the following day’s market direction (Bullish vs. Bearish).
-* **Success Criteria** – Achieve at least 65% directional accuracy on hold-out data while maintaining interpretable drivers of the prediction.
-* **Operational Constraints** – Daily batch inference must complete within minutes and produce MLflow-tracked artefacts deployable from Databricks.

-## Gathering Data
-1. **Historical Pricing** – Daily OHLCV Bitcoin prices (Nov 2020 – Nov 2025) from `data/raw/dataset.csv`.
-2. **Weekly On-chain Sentiment** – Curated dataset (`data/raw/weekly_on_chain_sentiment.csv`) derived from web-scraped on-chain analysis blogs.
-Each summary was scored as Bullish/Bearish using ChatGPT with advanced/few-shot prompting to standardize sentiment labels.

-## Merging and Preparing Data
-* Converted raw files into a unified time series indexed by trading day.
-* Forward-filled weekly sentiment to align with daily observations, then merged with technical indicators.
-* Created a binary target where **Bullish** indicates the closing price exceeds the previous day’s close, otherwise **Bearish**.
-* Split the data into training, validation, and test sets using chronological order to prevent look-ahead bias.

-## Data Analysis and Visualization
-* Conducted exploratory analysis within `notebooks/btc_price_prediction.ipynb` to understand price trends, volatility clusters, and volume regimes.
-* Visualized correlations between engineered indicators, sentiment, and returns to identify dominant drivers.
-* Plotted class balance and temporal drift to confirm the necessity of regular retraining.
-* Built five additional exploratory models to evaluate different machine learning algorithms for time-series classification.
-* Model Performance Overview:
-        ◦ Model 1: LSTM using 20 features → Accuracy: 0.60
-        ◦ Model 2: LSTM using 41 features → Accuracy: 0.70
-        ◦ Model 3: LSTM using 32 features → Accuracy: 0.70
-        ◦ Model 4: Random Forest using 59 features → Accuracy: 0.70
-        ◦ Model 5: Gradient Boosting Classifier using 59 features → Accuracy: 0.76

-## Expanding the Dataset
-* Applied web scraping scripts (documented in the notebooks) to ingest weekly on-chain commentaries from 2020–2025.
-* Employed ChatGPT-driven summarization and sentiment scoring prompts to generate consistent Bullish/Bearish labels.
-* Validated sentiment coverage against the price timeline to ensure minimal gaps before merging into the master dataset.

-## Feature Engineering
-* Generated technical analysis metrics including moving averages, RSI, MACD, Bollinger Bands, and volume-derived oscillators.
-* Lagged returns and volatility estimates to capture momentum and mean-reversion effects.
-* One-hot encoded sentiment labels and constructed interaction terms between sentiment and price momentum.
-* Scaled numerical features with standardization where appropriate and persisted preprocessing parameters for reuse.
-* Ensured that time order was strictly preserved for all models to avoid data leakage.
-* Verified that no rows contained null values across the dataset.
-* Used cyclical transformations for month and day-of-week using sin/cos encoding to better capture seasonality and periodicity.
-* For tree-based models (e.g., Random Forest), created lag features to represent sequential dependencies.

 ### Machine Learning Guiding Questions
 * **What are the specific objectives and success criteria for your machine learning model?** – The objective is to flag next-day price jumps of at least 1%; success is judged by hold-out accuracy, ROC-AUC, and class-level precision/recall recorded in the notebooks (e.g., XGBoost reached 0.7178 accuracy with ROC-AUC 0.5866 on the reserved test window, while Logistic Regression achieved 0.6963 accuracy).